oven-sh/bun/docs/project/development.md

 	modified:   src/bun.js/WebKit (new commits)
 ```

-For performance reasons, `bun submodule update` does not automatically update the WebKit submodule; it must be updated manually.
-From the root of the repo, run:
+For performance reasons, `bun submodule update` does not automatically update the WebKit submodule.
+To update, run the following commands from the root of the Bun repo:

 ```bash
 $ bun install